 Bedrooms & Bathrooms

 There are a total of five bedrooms; one twin off the kitchen, (this can be requested as a super king when booking), a second twin off the upper sitting room, with the two king size bedrooms and 1 double on the upper two floors, one has an en-suite shower, and all are reached by the splendid cast iron spiral staircase.
 There are two bathrooms.
 The first is off the middle level with a large double ended bath, hand basin, WC and large walk-in shower.
 Down the spiral stairs to the second bathroom on the ground floor, fully fitted with a large bath, twin hand basins, WC and walk-in shower.

 To the rear of the house is a small thoughtfully landscaped garden, with patio and various seating areas to relax and eat al fresco, with open views of rolling meadows.
 All in all, Heron Beck is a splendid place to discover, ideal for gatherings of family and friends, celebration and reunion.

 Out & About

 Bowstead Gates is a cluster of four or five houses set in the fells east of Ulverston.
 The town is a friendly and traditional place with plenty of shops, cafes and pubs set along cobbled streets.
 Ulverston is also known as the festival town.

 More like a Spanish town than one in the North of England, Ulverston does love a festival.
 There are festivals for walking, music, egg rolling, flag day and, perhaps most spectacular, the Lantern Festival to list but a few.
 As I see it, there is some celebration going on each month, so you need to check what's on and when with the Tourist Information Centre or the towns own website.
-A highlight of the calendar year is Cartmel Races, held 6 times a year, take a picnic or book a table in one of the catered marquees, a wonderful day out for all the family and dogs can come too!
+A highlight of the calendar year is Cartmel Races, held 6 times a year, take a picnic or book a table in one of the catered marquees, a wonderful day out for all the family!